WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 `GET /blockchains/{blockchain}/accounts`

-Returns the accounts of the specified blockchain.
+Returns an array with all account addresses of the specified blockchain.
 This operation may be disabled in the configuration.

 > Example responses